rupshabagchi/crontabs/README.md

 # My Scripts

 These are some very basic scripts that I use almost everyday to make my life easier.
+While each independent script might not achieve anything mighty, they make life convenient when used with other services.

 #### The List